 \subsection{Query Aggregation and Indexing}

-Following the data management challenge, there is another challenge in query aggregation and data indexing.
-Even if all data is stored on the blockchain (not advised), querying data depending on their attributes would cause a problem.
+Following the data management challenge, there is another challenge in query aggregation and data indexing that must be addressed.
+Even if all data are stored on the blockchain (not advised), querying data depending on their attributes would cause a problem.
 Blockchain provides data provenance and auditability features using transaction details.
-They cannot perform a query on data stored and return the results.
-From our case study, consider a situation where parachain 1 needs to get all data details communicated with parachain 3.
+They cannot perform a query on the stored data and return the results.
+From our case study, consider a situation in which parachain 1 needs to obtain all data details communicated with parachain 3.
 The present blockchain architecture does not support complex query features \cite{query2022,query_icbc}.
 Additionally, cross-chain queries pose unique challenges.
-The diversity of data structures and formats across interoperable blockchains complicates query standardization.
-Solutions like the Graph Protocol\cite{graph_protocol}, which indexes blockchain data, offer potential but are limited in handling heterogeneous data models.
-To query effectively, systems must also know what data exists and where it resides, highlighting the need for advanced indexing mechanisms that support federated queries across multiple blockchains \cite{query_ch_2}.
+The diversity of data structures and formats across interoperable blockchains complicate query standardisation.
+Solutions such as the Graph Protocol \cite{graph_protocol}, which indexes blockchain data, offer potential but are limited in their ability to handle heterogeneous data models.
+To query effectively, systems must also know what data exist and where they reside, highlighting the need for advanced indexing mechanisms that support federated queries across multiple blockchains \cite{query_ch_2}.
 Although techniques such as sharding and off-chain storage improve transaction throughput, their implications for query processing and data accessibility across interoperable blockchains remain largely unexplored.
 Future research should examine how scalable architectures can support efficient indexing, cross-chain queries, and consistent data retrieval in multi-chain blockchain ecosystems \cite{query_ch_1}.